dividat/playos/Readme.md

 #### Guest networking

 The default user-mode network stack is used to create a virtual Ethernet connection with bridged Internet access for the guest.
 If you find that the guest has a dysfunctional Internet connection, check your host's firewall settings.
-If using ConnMan, restart ConnMan service and try again.
+If using ConnMan on the host, restart the ConnMan service and try again.

 ### VirtualBox VM

 PlayOS can also be tested on a VM like VirtualBox, which can simulate a system more fully, including the installer, Grub and A/B partitions.
 Guidance for setting this up can be found [here](./docs/arch/Readme.org#installation-on-virtualbox).

 ### Testing on PlayOS hardware

-Changes such as NixOS upgrades, or to anything else that directly interacts with system hardware may necessitate testing on an actual machine.
-This can be done via booting from a live system or performing a complete installation.
+Changes such as NixOS upgrades, or to anything else that directly interacts with system hardware may necessitate testing on physical hardware.
+This can be done by booting from a live system or performing a complete installation.

-To build a live system:
+To build only a live system:

 ```bash
 nix-build --arg buildInstaller false --arg buildBundle false --arg buildDisk false
 ```

-To build an installer:
+To build only an installer:

 ```bash
 nix-build --arg buildLive false --arg buildBundle false --arg buildDisk false
 ```

-Flash the iso in `./result/` to a USB stick and boot or install PlayOS.
+Flash the ISO in `./result/` to a USB stick and boot or install PlayOS.

-Building a complete system like this is a lengthy process, so it is a good idea to test at the component level (controller, kiosk) first, where possible.
+Building a complete system takes time, so it is a good idea to test at the component or QEMU VM level first, where possible.

-### Controller testing

-When making changes to the controller, it's possible to run and test it directly on your machine, without a VM or a live system.
-See the Controller's [Readme](controller/Readme.md) for details.

 ### Automated Testing